-Other Board assignments:

-Board member of FM Mattsson AB,

-Ferroamp AB, Novedo Holdina AB,

-United Power AB, and Prido AB,

-Zinkteknik Group AB and P.O.
+Board member of FM Mattsson AB, Ferroamp AB, Novedo Holdina AB, United Power AB, and Prido AB, Chairman of the Board of Zinkteknik Group AB and P.O.
+Jansson Industri AB.

-Independent in relation to the

-Independent in relation to the
+Independent in relation to the company and its senior executives.
+Independent in relation to the major shareholders.
+Shareholding:

-25.012 ordinary shares (own

-holding and via company)
+25.012 ordinary shares (own holding and via company)